EddyBess/motivate_me/README.md

 ## Features/RoadMap

-- **Real-Time Tracking**
+- **Real-Time Tracking (DONE)**
-   [X] Track your runs with precision using GPS.
+    Track your runs with precision using GPS.
-   [X] View live stats such as pace, distance, and time during your runs.
+    View live stats such as pace, distance, and time during your runs.

-- **Social Engagement**
+- **Social Engagement (DONE)**
-  [X] Notify your friends when you start a run.
+   Notify your friends when you start a run.
-  [X] Follow your friends' progress and cheer them on in real time.
+   Follow your friends' progress and cheer them on in real time.

-- **Motivating Voice Messages**
+- **Motivating Voice Messages (DONE)**
- [X] Send and receive voice messages to inspire friends during their runs.
+ Send and receive voice messages to inspire friends during their runs.
- [X] Voice messages play automatically through headphones to keep runners motivated.
+ Voice messages play automatically through headphones to keep runners motivated.

 - **Ranking System (WIP)**
-  [X] Earn points based on your pace and progress through an animal-themed ranking system.
+  Earn points based on your pace and progress through an animal-themed ranking system.
-  [X] Compare your stats with friends and strive to be the fastest in the pack.
+  Compare your stats with friends and strive to be the fastest in the pack.

 ## Screenshots of the current status of the app